-Modeling and Data Analysis characteristics include:
+Data Analysis and Modeling characteristics include:

 - 1. Apply mathematics to solve problems arising in everyday life, society, and the workplace. - 2.
 Construct autonomous chains of reasoning to justify mathematical models used, interpretations made, and solutions proposed for a complex problem. - 3.
 State logical assumptions being used. - 4.
 Interpret results in the context of a situation. - 5.
-Analyze the adequacy of and improving an existing model or develop a mathematical model of a real phenomenon.
+Analyze the adequacy of and improving an existing model or develop a mathematical model of a real phenomenon. - 6.
+Identify important quantities in a practical situation and map their relationship (for example, using diagrams, two-way tables, graphs, flowcharts, or formulas). - 7.
+Identify, analyze and synthesize relevant external resources to pose or solve problems.